The Real Story of Hanukkah

 Founder and Lead Scholar

-The story of Hanukkah leaves us with a question many of us may not have considered: was the clash between Judaism and Hellenism inevitable?
-Are they completely incompatible, to the point that the Jews would have to either assimilate or revolt?
-And, if that’s the case, what about those of us who are faithful Jews, who also appreciate beauty and aesthetics?
+The story of Hanukkah raises a perplexing question: was the clash between Judaism and Hellenism inevitable?
+Are these two ways of life just completely incompatible, to the point that the Jews would have had to either assimilate or revolt?
+And, if that’s the case, what about those of us who are faithful Jews today, who also appreciate beauty and aesthetics?
 Are we living a contradiction?

 Join Rabbi Fohrman as he analyzes a fascinating story recorded in the Talmud about a different encounter between Jews and Greeks, one which ends much more peacefully than the story of Hanukkah.
 This story may hold the key to understanding the right way for Judaism and Hellenism to interact – and where, if anywhere, the ideas of Hellenism can fit in Jewish life.

-There are two Pesach's, as it were; there is a holiday that we call Pesach Sheni, the second Pesach, that takes place 30 days after the first Pesach.
+There are two Pesachs, as it were; there is a holiday that we call Pesach Sheni, the second Pesach, it takes place 30 days after the first Pesach.
 In case you were tameh, impure, and you couldn't bring Pesach offering during the first Pesach, you can bring it 30 days later during the second Pesach.

 Is there a second Hanukkah?
 It turns out that the Gemara in Yoma speaks of an event that takes place exactly 30 days after Hanukkah.
 An event that sounds suspiciously like Hanukkah, a meeting between Greeks and Jews.